maxtkc/mvths-wiki/docs/070xa-sumo-robot.rst

 In this project you will design and build a mini sumo robot for competition.
 Your robot must be designed according to the following specifications which are based on the international standards for the mini class of sumo robots.

+MICROCONTROLLERS MUST USE SOCKET HEADERS TO CONNECT TO BOARD.

 Requirements
 --------------